stacylorraineprendeville/MentorApp/README.md

 1. (in project directory) run `mkdir android/app/src/main/assets`
 2. run `react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res`
 3. Try starting the app again `npm run android-start`

+## Debugging

+To see the console log you need to enable Remote Debugging.
+You can use the `⌘D` keyboard shortcut when your app is running in the iOS Simulator, or `⌘M` when running in an Android emulator on Mac OS.
+That opens the dev menu where you can select Enable Remote Debugging.
+You can also enable Hot Reload from there.

+When running the app on an android device you can use the adb shell on your dev machine terminal to give it commands.

+To refresh an android device used for testing run: `adb shell input text "RR"`